Granite countertops usually last at least 10-20 years. However, from time to time things happen. It is part of life.

 Often if you do not clean your granite countertops correctly, over time the stone dulls.
 You might need to polish the granite using a countertop polish or even refinish the countertop.

 To be clear, the shine on the stone comes from the finish.
-If the polish does not work, then you might need to resurface your granite countertop.
-Stone restoration professionals can help you if polishing does not work.
+If the polish does not work, then you might need to resurface your granite countertop or even a new countertop installation.

 Hairline cracks happen naturally in the granite countertops.
 They are tiny, almost invisible cracks that do not affect the cleaning, use, or quality of your counter.